 Whichever party holds the most seats in either the House or the Senate is considered the Majority Caucus.

 Historical information about the Minnesota Legislature is available from the Legislative Reference Library and from the Minnesota Historical Society.
-For information about former members of the Legislature, see Minnesota Legislators Past & Present, call the Library at 651-296-8338 or email the Library.
-A historical data web page is available with facts on House and Senate leadership, party control, sessions, vetoes, women in the Legislature, and more.
+For information about former members of the Legislature, see the Minnesota Legislators Past & Present database, call the Legislative Reference Library at 651-296-8338 or email the Library.
+A page with Historical Information About the Minnesota Legislature has facts on House and Senate leadership, party control, sessions, vetoes, women in the Legislature, and more.